krishKM/Modern-UI-Components-for-VBA/README.md

 	'Similarly you may also pass a function name which will be executed to the host application
 	<a href="ExecuteMe()"> Execute a function in the host application </a>

+	[Toast Notifications]
+	1. Toast notification parsing hyperlink function corrected
+	2. Toast can now open Docmd.OpenForm
+	3. Toast can now execute local functions.
+I.e. <a href="ExecuteMe()"> Execute a function in the host application </a> will execute "ExecuteMe()" when clicked the link.
+	4. Toast / Simple Dialogboxes can now execute local functions with parameters i.e. <a href="ExecuteMe('ParameterA','ParameterB')"> ExecuteMe </a>
+	4. Toast / Simple  Dialogboxes can now close itself after clicking a hyperlink.
+Use closeme="true" attribute. i.e. <a href="ExecuteMe('ParameterA','ParameterB')" closeme="true"> Execute and close Me </a>

 ```